-Image and Text contributed by Meera Janakiraman, Bangalore
+Image and Narrative contributed by Meera Janakiraman, Bengaluru

 This image was photographed on October 26, 1938, in Burma.
 The person in the center is my father’s elder brother, Nagarathnam, with his colleagues from Burma.

 My father T.J Raman and Nagarathnam’s parents (my grandparents) were originally from Thiruvallikeni, (now Triplicane) State of Madras.
 Their family business involved exporting Burmese Teak.
 Teak during war was “as important an ammunition of war as steel”, especially used in the construction of Warships.
 The family moved to Burma (formerly Myanmar) during World War I as it made better business sense.

 Nagarathnam, fondly called Nagu, got married when he was 23 years old and had two sons.
 Leaving his family in with good care in Madras, he returned to Burma and first worked as a representative of the Prudential Life Insurance Company before he joined the Burma Railways as a clerk.